 This web page shows only a small excerpt of our Batte research.
-Another 293 words (21 lines of text) covering the years 1273, 1323, 1240, 1631, 1620, 1679 and 1655 are included under the topic Early Batte History in all our PDF Extended History products and printed products wherever possible.
+Another 147 words (10 lines of text) covering the years 1273, 1323, 1240, 1631, 1651, 1620, 1679 and 1655 are included under the topic Early Batte History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Batte has been recorded under many different variations, including Batt, Batte, Bat, Batts, Baat and others.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Batte or a variant listed above: Anne and Christopher Batt who settled in Massachusetts in 1635; Dorothie Batt settled in 1638 with five children; Elizabeth Batt settled in Barbados in 1660.